Got the Jake Leg Too

 Blum, p.
 204, suggests that the TOCP actually made the "jake" pack more punch -- the neurotoxic effect of the TOCP gave the consumer more of a buzz.
 The flip side is, most drinkers of "jake" were already alcoholic; what they wanted was the alcohol more than the high.

 It generally took between seven and sixteen days for symptoms to develop (TOCP operates by killing off nerves, and it took time for the damage to accumulate; Timbrell, p.
 261; Blum, p.
-206, says that some of the byproducts actually resemble nerve gases such as sarin), which is why it took some time to diagnose the problem.
-A newspaper broke the story on March 7, 1830 (Satin, p.
+206, says that some of the byproducts actually resemble nerve gases such as sarin).
+This is one reason why it took some time to diagnose the problem.
+A newspaper broke the story on March 7, 1930 (Satin, p.
 182).

 The contaminated samples were eventually traced to Hub Products, Harry Gross's company; the FDA visited him on March 17.
 He was minimally cooperative, but stopped shipping "jake" on March 18; he shut down his business a few weeks later (Satin, p.
 184).